UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 # Other info
 Packages are compressed using LZMA.

-How can i ID the build: Check the commit number before AVX-512.
+Q: How can i ID the build
+A: Check the commit number before AVX-512.
 (Or open the version file in the release you've downloaded)

-Can i get the source: The source is a direct copy of bleeding-egde-(Insert-commit)
+Q: Can i get the source
+A: The source is a direct copy of bleeding-egde-(Insert-commit)